greenonline/PET_Text_Scroll/README.md

 ```
 and hit enter.
 Then enter `RUN`.

+It was at around this point, that I started to lose the will to live.
 This is the most soul destroying application to use, ever.
+Or maybe I was in a very bad mood.
+Whatever...

-"Back arrow plus 'L'" to load, this is very confusing to the non-native C64 user!!!
-The cursor just moves around, instead.
-From Reddit, [weird question but....](https://www.reddit.com/r/c64/comments/qe3uvk/weird_question_but/): "Back arrow" is actually a character – Use Shift and the key to the left of the "1" key (§/±) on the Mac.
+Once TMPPREFS is loaded, then "Use back arrow plus 'L'" to load" – this is a very confusing statement, for a non-native C64 user!!!
+Taking the "back Arrow" to mean the left cursor key, the cursor just moves around, instead, as one would expect.
+However, from Reddit, [weird question but....](https://www.reddit.com/r/c64/comments/qe3uvk/weird_question_but/): "Back arrow" is actually a character – Use Shift and the key to the left of the "1" key (<kbd>§</kbd>/<kbd>±</kbd>) on the Mac.
 Then press <kbd>L</kbd>.

 Or, in other nomenclature, `(control) + L`.
 Entering "tmp *" at the "load" prompt, will load the TMP from disk.